logo dark logo light logo

 You used to need a drawer full of different screwdrivers, but thanks to screwdrivers with interchangeable bits, that’s no longer the case.

-A reversible, multi-bit screwdriver, with large and small slotted bits on one end and #1 and #2 Phillips bits on the other, allows you to have the most common screw sizes always available when you need them.
+A reversible, multi-bit screwdriver, with large and small slotted bits on one end and #1 and #2 Phillips bits on the other, allows you always to have the most common screw sizes available when you need them.

 Top Tool #4: Pliers

-Adjustable pliers are also handy, since they can handle a wide range of sizes, while locking pliers allow you to grip tightly without slipping.
-Needle nose pliers come in handy in tight spots and linesman pliers are perfect for cutting wire and other electrical work.
+Adjustable pliers are also handy since they can handle a wide range of sizes while locking pliers allow you to grip tightly without slipping.
+Needle nose pliers come in handy in tight spots, and linesman pliers are perfect for cutting wire and other electrical work.

 Top Tool #5: Handsaw

-A 26” long crosscut saw with 10-12 teeth-per-inch is a good choice for clean, smooth cut.
+A 26” long crosscut saw with 10-12 teeth-per-inch is a good choice for a clean, smooth cut.
 Rip saws, and crosscut saws with fewer teeth-per-inch, cut faster but leave a rougher cut.

 Other handsaws that come in handy include hacksaws for cutting metal, keyhole and coping saws for cutting curves, and miter saws with a miter box for cutting accurate 90° and 45° angles.